Renee Poussaint

-Renee Poussaint (August 12, 1944 – March 4, 2022) was an Emmy Award winning American broadcast journalist and educator known for reporting and advocacy related to Black history.
+Renee Poussaint (August 12, 1944 – March 4, 2022) was an Emmy Award-winning American broadcast journalist and educator known for reporting and advocacy related to Black history.

 Early life and education

 Poussaint was born on August 12, 1944, in Manhattan and grew up in Spanish Harlem.
-Following her parents divorce, she was raised primarily by her mother and family who emphasized the importance of education.
+Following her parents' divorce, she was raised primarily by her mother and family who emphasized the importance of education.
 Her uncle, Alvin Francis Poussaint, is a psychiatrist who consulted on The Cosby Show.
 Poussaint graduated from Sarah Lawrence College in 1964 with a B.A. in English literature and completed an M.A. in African studies at UCLA in 1970.
-During her undergradate studies she also took courses at Yale Law School and Sorbonne University in Paris, France.
+During her undergraduate studies she also took courses at Yale Law School and Sorbonne University in Paris, France.

-She began doctoral studies in comparative literature at the University of Indiana before changing course after students expressed that they got most of their information from television.
-She enrolled in a journalism program at Columbia University in 1973 and was hired as a news writer in by WBBM the same year.
+Poussaint began doctoral studies in comparative literature at the Indiana University before changing course after students expressed that they got most of their information from television.
+She enrolled in a journalism program at Columbia University in 1973 and was hired as a news writer in by WBBM-TV the same year.